restfulapi/restful-api/README.md

 That is, the value of id in the first map is a number, while in the second map, it is a string - type information for primitives is lost in the json-xml format.
 It is therefore the responsibility of the service layer that binds the extracted map to objects to convert/coerce values appropriately.

+##<a id="configure-marshalling-framework"></a>Configuring the marshalling framework.
+The framework to use for marshalling can be specified on a per-representation basis with the marshallerFramework attribute.
+For example:

+    restfulApiConfig = {
+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/json']
+                marshallerFramework = 'json'
+            }
+        }
+    }

+The value of the marshallerFramework must be one of the following:

+    * 'none'
+    * 'json'
+    * 'xml'
+    * the name of a bean

+A value of 'none' indicates that this representation cannot be marshalled to.
+It is used if a representation should only be supported in the body of a request, but never made available in a response.

+A value of 'json' indicates that the grails json converter framework should be used to marshal any response.

+A value of 'xml' indicates that the grails xml converter framework should be used to marshal any response.

+Any value other than 'none', 'json', or 'xml' is treated as the name of a bean available in the grails application context that implements the net.hedtech.restfulapi.marshallers.MarshallingService interface.
+This instance will be passed the object to marshall, and should return a String representing the marshalled object to place in the response body.

+If a value for the marshallerFramework is not explicitly set, the controller will infer the framework from the mediaType of the representation.
+A media type ending in 'json' is assumed to use the 'json' framework; a type ending in 'xml' is assumed to use 'xml'.

+For example, suppose you want to marshal a resource 'students' represented by a Student class with groovy's MarkupBuilder, instead of the grails converter.
+You can create a service to marshall it:

+    class StudentMarshallingService implements MarshallingService {

+        @Override
+        String marshalObject(Object o, RepresentationConfig config) {
+            def writer = new StringWriter()
+            def xml = new MarkupBuilder(writer)

+            if (o instanceof Collection) {
+                Collection list = (Collection) o
+                xml.studentList() {
+                    list.each {
+                        student() {
+                            lastName(it.lastName)
+                            firstName(it.firstName)
+                        }
+                    }
+                }
+            } else {
+                xml.student() {
+                    lastName(it.lastName)
+                    firstName(it.firstName)
+                }
+            }
+            return writer.toString()
+        }
+    }

+Note that the marshalling service has to handle both the object, and collections of the object.

+And then configure the representation to use the service:

+    restfulApiConfig = {
+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/xml']
+                marshallerFramework = 'studentMarshallingService'
+            }
+        }
+    }

+This is a simple example.
+In general, a marshalling service implementation would be written to handle multiple classes by delegating to another framework (JAXB, etc) to accomplish marshalling.

+##Restricting representations to responses or requests only.
+You may have situations in which a resource representation is only intended to be used in a response or request, but not both.
+For example, you may have a complex representation that fully renders nested objects that is appropriate to return in list and show operations, but that you don't want to have to consume for create or update operations.
+You can (indirectly) control this, by controlling whether the representation has an extractor or marshalling framework defined.

+To prevent a representation from being used in a create, update, or delete operation, do not specify an extractor instance (or set it to null):

+    restfulApiConfig = {
+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/json']
+                marshallers {
+                    jsonDomainMarshaller {}
+                }
+                extractor = null
+            }
+        }
+    }

+When the controller encounters a representation in a request body that has no extractor, it will respond correctly with a 415 status code.

+To prevent a representation from being returned as the response to any request, specify 'none' for the marshallerFramework:

+    restfulApiConfig = {
+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/json']
+                marshallerFramework = 'none'
+                jsonExtractor {}
+            }
+        }
+    }

+Any request requiring the representation will receive a 406 status code.

 ##Logging
 Errors encountered while servicing a request are logged at error level to the log target 'RestfulApiController_messageLog'.
 This is so errors occuring from the requests (which will typically be errors caused by invalid input, etc) can be separated from errors in the controller.